ScaDS/grad-seminar-ai-pair-programming/readme.md

 ## 🛠️ Integrating Cline in VS Code

-[CLine](https://github.com/cline/cline) is a command-line interface tool that can be easily set up in VS Code:
+[Cline](https://github.com/cline/cline) is a coding ai agent extension that can be easily set up in VS Code:

 1. **Installation:**
    - Open VS Code